Ah, Pinterest. You either love it or hate it, there’s no in-between.

-If you need any more tips on how to get more traffic from Pinterest check out my post about best Pinterest marketing strategies for 2020 where I talk about even more ways to increase your traffic.
+If you need any more tips on how to get more traffic from Pinterest check out my post about the best Pinterest marketing strategies for 2022 where I talk about even more ways to increase your traffic.

 The number one thing you should be doing if you want to increase your traffic from Pinterest is to be active and pin regularly!

 Pin at least 20 pins a day to different boards (a mixture of your own pins and other people’s).
 When you constantly pin you will get repins, repins lead to more views on your account which leads to more followers, aka more potential blog readers.
 See where I’m going with that?

 So just pin regularly and get yourself out there.
 Even though Pinterest is a search engine, followers do matter with the latest algorithm changes which I’ll get into in a minute!